-MS-DC students need to successfully complete 120 units during their first year in Pittsburgh and maintain a QPA of 3.0 or higher in order to proceed to the second year in Washington.
+MS-DC students need to successfully complete 114 units during their first year in Pittsburgh and maintain a QPA of 3.0 or higher in order to proceed to the second year in Washington.
 Students that fail a required core class or fall below the minimum QPA requirement will be advised to transfer into the Pittsburgh two year program to focus on the successful completion of coursework.
-We incorporate this requirement since we often only offer 78 units of advanced coursework in DC, the minimum needed for students to complete the 198 units required to earn the degree.
+We incorporate this requirement since we only offer a limited amount of advanced coursework in DC, and core classes are only offered in person in Pittsburgh.
 Students who fail a class or fall behind in classes while in DC may not be able to make up the work without returning to Pittsburgh to attend class or delaying graduation.